kunalkathuria/SVXplorer/README.md

 > input.bam
 ```

-In addition, a split-alignment file and a file containing all fragments that align discordantly should be provided as input (e.g. samtools view -F 3842 -b -o DISC_OUTPATH BAM to exclude discordant reads that have unmapped partners).
-If unsure, scripts are provided in the scripts/ folder (with usage in the header) to create an discordant alignment file as well as a split-read alignment file (the latter uses a LUMPY script).
+In addition, a split-alignment file and a file containing all fragments that align discordantly should be provided as input.
+If unsure, scripts are provided in the scripts/ folder to create an discordant alignment file as well as a split-read alignment file (the latter uses a LUMPY script).
+To create split reads, use the script as follows: ./createSplitReads.sh BAMFILE OUTPUT_DIR OUTPUT_FILE_NAME PATH_TO_LUMPY N_THREADS.
+One may alternatively use SAMBLASTER: samtools view -h samp.bam | samblaster -a -e -s samp.split.sam -o /dev/null.
+To create discordants, run: ./createDiscordants.sh BAMFILE OUTPUT_DISC_FILE_PATH N_THREADS.

 All SVXplorer command line options are accessed via ./SVXplorer -h.
 A file to ignore alignments in certain chromosome/genomic units for B37 (-c) and a file to exclude certain regions of alignment for B37 (-i) are included in the data folder.